 - Mining pool membership – if you want your mining to be more effective, you have to join a mining pool, i.e. a group of Bitcoin miners who fuse their computing power in order to mine more BTC and earn more income.

 Although it sounds alluring, you should be aware that the mining process is not as easy as it looks.
+What is the math problem in bitcoin mining?
 In order to be successful, miners have to solve three very difficult math problems: the hashing problem, the byzantine generals problem, and the double-spending problem.

 The first step in Bitcoin mining is to understand what hash is.
 A hash is taking an input that can have any length and afterward creating an apparently randomized output that has a predetermined length.
 The same output will be created every time you use the same input, but if you change only one character, the output will change drastically.
 This makes it impossible to guess the input based solely on the output.

-In order to solve the hash, the miner has to start with the data available in the block header, and in basics, it’s solving a complex math puzzle.
-Every block header consists of, time-stamp, version number, the previous block hash, the hash of all the previous transactions, the target hash, and the nonce.
+To solve the hash, the miner has to start with the data available in the block header, and in basics, it’s solving a complex math puzzle.
+Every block header consists of a time-stamp, version number, the previous block hash, the hash of all the previous transactions, the target hash, and the nonce.
+The miner must find a unique hash that begins with enough zeros to be successful.

 The Byzantine Generals Problem